VAT BE 0558833034

 industry 4.0— has fascinated me from an early age.
 I ended up studying mechanical engineering because experimenting with software development and electronics at home was quite easy while my possibilities to experiment with mechanics were rather limited at that time.

-As a freelance engineer, I'm looking for innovative and challenging projects in this area in which I can combine my experience as a software engineer with my interest for and knowledge of mechanical systems, electronics, physics and mathematics.
+As an engineer, I'm looking for innovative and challenging projects in this area in which I can combine my experience as a software engineer with my interest for and knowledge of mechanical systems, electronics, physics and mathematics.

 To implement projects, I combine proven solutions and scientific innovations, taking into account the available resources.
 I endeavour a solution that makes you happy and that I can be proud of.